Lesson Plan - Get It!

 The Life Cycle of a Jellyfish

 When adult male jellyfish release sperm, it fertilizes adult female eggs.
-These fertilized eggs become very tiny free-swimming larvae called planula, which is the larval stage.
-The planula swim around before sinking deep down to the ocean floor where they attach and form into colonies called polyps.
+These fertilized eggs become tiny free-swimming larvae called planula, the larval stage.
+The planula swim around before sinking deep down to the ocean floor, where they attach and form into colonies called polyps.

-There is an interesting deviation to this cycle, however, for the Turritopsis jellyfish.
-Once this jellyfish reaches its mature stage (medusa), it can revert back into the polyp stage!
+This cycle has an interesting deviation, however, for the Turritopsis jellyfish.
+Once this jellyfish reaches its mature stage (Medusa), it can revert into the polyp stage!

-It is important to note, however, that this ability does not mean Turritopsis jellyfish cannot die.
+It is important to note that this ability does not mean Turritopsis jellyfish cannot die.
 They can.
 For example, many are eaten by other sea creatures.

-Watch How to Live Forever?
-Be a Jellyfish, from SciShow, to learn more about these amazing creatures:
+Watch the following video to learn more about these amazing creatures.

 - Did you know that the mature jellyfish stage shares its name with the Greek mythological monster Medusa?

-There are other cool things that make jellyfish interesting.
+Other cool things make jellyfish interesting.
 Look at the list below and check out the Additional Resources in the right-hand sidebar if you want to learn more!

-- Jellyfish don't have brains.
-They respond to their environment by using a net of very sensitive nerves.
+Jellyfish don't have brains.
+They respond to their environment using a net of susceptible nerves.
 Their skin is so thin that it can readily accept oxygen through itself.

-The idea that old cells can renew themselves and go back to the stage where they can be young again is very exciting in the medical field.
-For many years, scientists have used stem cells in their research to provide hope and answers to our questions about cancer, Parkinson's, and other diseases.
-Turritopsis cells provide a whole new level for research.
+The idea that old cells can renew themselves and return to the stage where they can be young again is fascinating in the medical field.
+Scientists have used stem cells for many years to provide hope and answer questions about cancer, Parkinson's, and other diseases.
+Turritopsis cells provide a whole new level of research.